 - SWITCH Function is introduced and available in Excel 2016 but not available in earlier versions of Excel and Excel 2016 in Mac.

 - 126 pairs of values & results can be taken into Excel SWITCH function.

 - SWITCH Function in excel will return the #NA error if we don’t mention any default condition and if any of the condition doesn’t get the match.

 - However, as a negative, we cannot use logical operators such as >, < or = in the expression.
-It simply matches the values in its list to an expression, and cannot test if a value is larger or smaller.
+It simply matches the values in its list to expression and cannot test if a value is larger or smaller.

-- We have the default value in the SWITCH Function which is not in IF Function.
+- We have the default value in the SWITCH Function, which is not in the IF Function.

 - SWITCH Function in Excel is not like VLOOKUP, but SWITCH can be used in VLOOKUP.